MPC of Uncertain Nonlinear Systems with Meta-Learning for Fast Adaptation of Neural Predictive Models: Problem Formulation

 Here, the latent state dimension $n_z \in \mathbb{N}$ and window length $H\in \mathbb{N}$ are user-defined parameters; these are standard hyperparameters in classical system identification as well.
 Also, $\hat{y}_{t}\in\mathbb{R}^m$ is the predicted output, which we require to be close to the true output $y_{t}$ after NSSM training~\cite{chakrabarty2023meta}.

 Note that the NSSM \eqref{eqn:SSM} consists of two components: the deep latent encoder $f_{\text{enc}}$ in \eqref{eqn:z} captures the nonlinearity of the system, while the state-space component in \eqref{eqn:z_next}--\eqref{eqn:haty} models temporal dependencies in the system.
-In practical implementations, $f_{\text{enc}}$ is trained from standard deep learning.
-On the other hand, the state transition in \eqref{eqn:z_next} and \eqref{eqn:haty} can be modeled by a recurrent neural network (RNN).
-The RNN layer takes $u$ and $z$ as the current input and hidden state, respectively, and outputs the next prediction $\hat{y}$.

 Training \eqref{eqn:SSM} involves optimizing the weights of the encoder network $f_{\text{enc}}(\cdot)$, and the elements of the linear decoders $A_z, B_z, C_z$ and $D_z$; let $\omega$ be the set of these parameters.
 The prediction performance of \eqref{eqn:SSM} is evaluated as follows. \begin{enumerate} \item We first construct a dataset $\mathcal{D}$ from $\mathcal{D}_{\text{target}}$ by collecting trajectories of length $H+T$:

 \item With $U_{t-H+1:t}$ and $Y_{t-H+1:t}$, we then obtain the latent state $z_t$ using \eqref{eqn:z}. \item For a prediction horizon of $T$ and with input $U_{t+1:t+T}$, let us recursively compute

 from \eqref{eqn:z_next} and \eqref{eqn:haty}. \item The performance of the NSSM is evaluated through the following loss function